mabruras/sqapi-plugins/README.md

 This README defines how to develop new plugins, what is required and recommended when developing plugins for sqAPI.

-When using the plugins, they are to be imported into: `sqapi/plugins`.
+When using the plugins, they are to be imported into:
+`sqapi/plugins`, within the sqAPI project root directory.
-This means that when using with Docker, the plugins can be mounted by `-v sqapi-plugins:/opt/sqapi/plugins`
+This means that when using with Docker, the plugins can be mounted by `-v sqapi-plugins:/opt/sqapi/sqapi/plugins`

 ## Requirements
-There are some technical requirements for a plugin to be able to load into sqAPI
+There are some technical requirements for a plugin to be able to load into sqAPI.

 ### Structure
 The folder structure of a plugin is as follows: